 3. Food, Lodging, Transportation, and Entertainment Received as a Guest

-An MSU employee may accept food, lodging, transportation, or entertainment from persons or entities he or she knows or reasonably should know are interest in or likely to become interested in a contract, purchase, payment, claim, decision, or transaction involving the exercise of the employee's discretion only if the employee is a "guest" as defined by Texas law.
+An MSU employee may accept food, lodging, transportation, or entertainment from persons or entities he or she knows or reasonably should know are interested in or likely to become interested in a contract, purchase, payment, claim, decision, or transaction involving the exercise of the employee's discretion only if the employee is a "guest" as defined by Texas law.
 An employee is a "guest" if the person or a representative of the entity providing the food, lodging, transportation, or entertainment is present at the time the food, lodging, transportation, or entertainment is received or enjoyed by the employee.
 All such travel by employees of MSU must be approved in advance by the President.
 The President is required to report any such benefits valued at over $250 on the annual disclosure statement filed with the Texas Ethics Commission.

-4. Gift Items:
+4. Gift Items

 An MSU employee shall disclose to his or her respective Vice President (Provost and Vice President for Academic Affairs) any gift received in the course of official business having a value of more than $50.
 The President shall make such disclosures to the Board of Regents.

-5. From Friends, Relatives, and Associates:
+5. From Friends, Relatives, and Associates

-An MSU employee may accept benefits from personal friends, relatives, or business associates with whom he or she has a relationship independent of his or her official status, so long as the benefit is not offered in exchange for official action or decision.
+An MSU employee may accept benefits from personal friends, relatives, or business associates with whom he or she has a relationship independent of his or her official status, so long as the benefit is not offered in exchange for official action or

 An MSU employee may accept plaques and similar recognition awards, including achievement and recognition awards from MSU.